| +Home | Museum | Wanted | Specs | Previous | Next |

 marketplace.
 The breakdown of the prototype machine may have been viewed

-thier eventual EC-130 calculator.
+incorporated into their eventual EC-130 calculator.
 The Computron prototype used a CRT display

 with a seven-segment digit representation.

-system for use in an electronic calculator.
+display system for use in an electronic calculator.
 Coincidence?

-generated for the
+could be generated for the

-company to make an offer.
-Later, the CEO of Monroe's parent company showed up,
+Some time later, the CEO of Monroe's parent company showed up,

 thinking that a move to electronics may make sense for Monroe, but he

-too went away without making an offer.
+too went away without making an offer, likely because Monroe was in the

-calculator, the Anita Mk8.
+all-electronic calculator, the Anita Mk7

 demonstrated the ability of electronics to dramatically improve the